Financial-Times/origami/apps/for-everyone-website/src/content/docs/o2-components/technical-guide/origami-build-service.md

 ></script>
 ```

-Then copy HTML for your component from [Storybook](https://o2.origami.ft.com/):
+Then copy HTML for your component from [Storybook](https://o2.origami.ft.com/?path=/story/o2-core_components-o-footer-dark-theme--darktheme&globals=backgrounds:!undefined).
+To do so, find a component in the sidebar that meets your needs and then select the "HTML" tab.

+Components also include a markup section in their [README file](https://o2.origami.ft.com/?path=/docs/o2-core_components-o-footer-readme--docs#markup) which describes their HTML structure and possible modifications.
+This is also available for each component from the [Storybook](https://o2.origami.ft.com/?path=/story/o2-core_components-o-footer-dark-theme--darktheme&globals=backgrounds:!undefined) sidebar.

 ```html
 <footer